GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Methodology

-\textbf{Part 2: Graph Retrieval.} The Graph Retrieval process maps the extracted keyword nodes $\mathcal{V}^t$ from the query text $t$ to the constructed weighted graph $\mathcal{G}^r$ and generates a minimum-cost spanning tree on $\mathcal{G}^r$ that includes all these keywords.
-From this minimum-cost spanning tree (MST), the candidate label set $\hat{\mathcal{Y}}_t^r$ is obtained, which is a reduced subset of the original target label set $\mathcal{Y}^r$.
-As this MST solely depends on the graph itself and the extracted keywords, we can get rid of any human-defined thresholds and achieve adaptive retrieval.
+\textbf{Part 2: Graph Retrieval.} The Graph Retrieval process maps the extracted keyword nodes $\mathcal{V}^t$ from the query text $t$ to the constructed weighted graph $\mathcal{G}^r$ and generates a minimum-cost spanning tree on $\mathcal{G}^r$ that includes all mapped keywords in $\mathcal{V}^t$.
+From this minimum-cost spanning tree (MST), the candidate label set $\hat{\mathcal{Y}}_t^r$ at the current round $r$ is obtained, which is a reduced subset of the original target label set $\mathcal{Y}^r$ at the current round $r$.
+As this MST solely depends on the graph itself and the text extracted keywords, we can eliminate any human-defined thresholds and achieve adaptive retrieval.
 For more details, please refer to Section~\ref{sec:gr}.

-\textbf{Part 3: Text Classification and Online Index.} In Text Classification part, we first classify the query text with a LLM.
-This process create LLM input with the query text $t$, the candidate labels $\hat{\mathcal{Y}}_t^r$ retrieved from the weighted graph $\mathcal{G}^r$, and descriptions $\mathcal{K}_{y_i}$ associated with each candidate label $y_i \in \hat{\mathcal{Y}}_t^r$ if text formed label names are available.
+\textbf{Part 3: Classification \& Online Graph Indexing.} In the Classification part, we create LLM input with the query text $t$, the candidate labels $\hat{\mathcal{Y}}_t^r$ retrieved from the weighted graph $\mathcal{G}^r$, and descriptions $\mathcal{K}_{y_i}$ associated with each candidate label $y_i \in \hat{\mathcal{Y}}_t^r$ if available.
 The LLM will carry out classification with this input.
-After classification, the online indexing procedure dynamically indexes keywords, denoted as $\mathcal{V}_{\text{notexist}}^t$, which are extracted from the query text $t$ but are not in the existing graph $\mathcal{G}^r$.
-We then integrate these keywords into the graph to further enrich its structure, with edge weights assigned based on their importance within the text corpus and their relatedness to the predicted label $y^*_t$ for the query text $t$.
-It enhances the model's ability to make more accurate predictions.
+After classification, the online graph indexing procedure dynamically adds keywords $\mathcal{V}_{notexist}^t$, which are extracted from the query text $t$ but are not in the existing graph $\mathcal{G}^r$, as new graph nodes to further enrich the graph.
+We then assign edge weights based on these newly added keywords' importance within the text corpus and their relatedness to the predicted label $y^*_t$ for the query text $t$.
+By penalizing the edges between nodes and their semantically irrelevant labels, GORAG can reduce the error introduced by inaccurate classification.
+The Online Graph Indexing procedure improves the model classification ability by updating the graph in real-time with new keywords.
 For more details, please refer to Section~\ref{sec:oi}.
+Due to space limitations, we put the time and space complexity analysis of GORAG to \autoref{sec:complexity}.